PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 This guide can (and should!) be regularly refined by the PlasmaPy community as we collectively learn new practices and our shared coding style changes.
-Please feel free to propose revisions to this guide by :ref:`submitting a pull request <code-contribution>` or by bringing up an idea at a community meeting.
+Please feel free to propose revisions to this guide by :ref:`submitting a pull request <workflow>` or by bringing up an idea at a community meeting.

 PlasmaPy generally follows the :pep:`8` style guide for Python code, using auto-formatters such as black_ and isort_ that are executed using